-You may confused about the Windows operating system came with a Recovery partition.
+You may be confused about the Windows operating system coming with a recovery partition.
 There may be a lot of questions around your mind: what is the recovery partition for?
 What does it contain?
-What is use for?
 Can I delete the recovery partition? ...

 You may want to delete the recovery partition for some reasons.
 However, the recovery partition is important to you.
-For example, if your hard drive fails, your may need the recovery partition restore to the factory settings.
+For example, if your hard drive fails, you may need the recovery partition to restore to the factory settings.
 Thus, it is necessary to backup recovery partition in your Windows 7/8/10.

-How to backup recovery partition in Windows 7/8/10?
+Easiest way to backup recovery partition in Windows 7, 8, 10

 Step 1.
 Download this freeware, install and launch it.
 Select Partition Backup under the Backup tab.

-With AOMEI Backupper, backup recovery partition becomes a very simple task.
-You can also use it to create a bootable rescue media so that you can restore the recovery partition even the computer cannot boot.
+With AOMEI Backupper, backing up recovery partition becomes a very simple task.
+You can also use it to create a bootable rescue media so that you can restore the recovery partition even when the computer cannot boot.